-There are a lot of dance and music clubs in Prague but as opposed to the bars, most of the popular late-night clubbing venues exist outside of the city center.
-Check out some of best clubs in Prague we have listed here for you.
+There are many dance and music clubs in Prague, but most of the popular late-night clubbing venues exist outside of the city centre as opposed to the bars.
+Check out some of the best clubs in Prague we have listed here for you.

 Location: Kubelíkova 27, Prague 3; Admission: from 30-400 CZK. www.palacakropolis.com